jzbjyb/FLARE/README.md

 ### Setup OpenAI keys
 Put OpenAI keys in the `keys.sh` file.
 Multiple keys can be used to accelerate experiments.
-Please avoid uploading your keys to Github by accident!
+Please avoid uploading your keys to GitHub by accident!

 ### Run FLARE
 Use the following command to run FLARE on the 2WikiMultihopQA dataset (500 examples) with `text-davinci-003`.
 Be careful, the experiment is relatively expensive because FLARE iteratively calls OpenAI APIs.
 To save credits, you can set `debug=true` to active the debugging mode which walks you through the process one example at a time, or you can decrease `max_num_examples` to run small-scale experiments.